Conservative variants of feminism

 Some variants of feminism are considered more conservative than others.
-Historically feminist scholars tend to not have much interest in conservative women but in recent years there have been efforts at greater scholarly analysis of these women and their views.
+Historically, feminist scholars tend to not have much interest in conservative women; however, in recent years, there have been efforts at greater scholarly analysis of these women and their views.

 Because almost any variant of feminism can have a conservative element, this list does not attempt to list variants of feminism simply with conservative elements.
 Instead, this list is of feminism variants that are primarily conservative.

 List

-This list may include organizations or individuals where a conservative feminism is more readily identified that way, but is primarily a list of feminisms per se.
-Generally, organizations and people related to a feminism should not be in this list but should be found by following links to articles about various feminisms with which such organizations and people are associated.
+This list may include organizations or individuals where conservative variants of feminism are more readily identified that way, but is primarily a list of variants per se.
+Generally, organizations and people related to a particular variant of feminism should not be included in this list but should be found by following links to articles about the variants of feminism with which such organizations and people are associated.